wvwwvwwv/scalable-concurrent-containers/README.md

 let future_remove = hashmap.remove_async(&1);
 ```

-It supports `upsert` as in database management software; it tries to insert the given key-value pair, and if the key exists, it updates the value field with the supplied closure.
+The `upsert` method inserts a new entry if the key does not exist, or updates the value field.

 ```rust
 use scc::HashMap;